 George H. Lyman, III, a stockbroker, married in November of 1921 to Eleanor Lee Higginson.
 Prior to their marriage, she had lived at 274 Beacon with her parents, Francis Lee Higginson and Corina Anna (Shattuck) Higginson.
-After their marriage, they lived in an apartment at the Hotel Agassiz at 191 Commonwealth and then at 249 Marlborough.
+After their marriage, they lived at 351 Commonwealth during the 1921-1922 winter season, and then moved to an apartment at the Hotel Agassiz at 191 Commonwealth and then to 249 Marlborough.

-George Lyman died in May of 1945.
+George Lyman, Jr., died in May of 1945.
 Caroline Lyman continued to live at 351 Commonwealth until her death in 1955.

 On May 31, 1955, 351 Commonwealth was purchased from George Lyman, III, and Walter Hunnewell, Jr., successor trustees of the trust established by Gardner Brewer’s will, by the National Realty Company (Charles Talanian, president; Thomas J. Diab, treasurer).

 On September 4, 1956, 351 Commonwealth was purchased from National Realty by Dr. Eugene Y. Chen, a dentist, and his wife, Helen Chen.
 They lived in Somerville.